-Slide the assembled seal plate and stationary portion of the seal over the shaft (26) and temporarily secure the seal plate to the pedestal (19) using two capscrews and nuts (1/2 UNC X 1 1/2 inch long, not supplied).
+Slide the assembled seal plate and stationary seat over the impeller shaft (26) and secure it to the pedestal (19) with the machine screws (10).

-Subassemble the rotating element into the retainer and bellows, then slide this subassembly onto the shaft sleeve (12) until the face of the rotating element is just flush with the chamfered end of the sleeve.

-Slide the assembled seal and shaft sleeve onto the shaft until the seal faces contact.
-Continue to push the sleeve through the seal until the chamfered end seats firmly against the shaft shoulder.
+Lubricate the O.D. of the shaft sleeve with water or a very small amount of oil, and slide the rotating portion of the seal assembly onto the shaft sleeve until the face of the rotating element is just flush with the chamfered end of the sleeve.
+Slide the assembled seal and sleeve onto the shaft until the seal faces contact.
+Continue to press the shaft sleeve through the rotating portion of the seal until it is fully seated against the shaft shoulder.

-Install the seal spring and spring washer (59).
+Install the seal spring and spring seat (59).

-Impeller Installation
+Impeller Installation and Adjustment